Green-Software-Foundation/certification/planning/Applicant-Guide.md

 ### Revision Requested

-Your submission failed one or more gates.
+Your submission had one or more items marked N (missing) or I (insufficient).
 This is **not a rejection** — it is an invitation to fix specific issues and resubmit.
 You will receive:

-- The exact gate where the review stopped (Gate 1, 2, or 3).
+- The specific checklist items that need attention, identified by number.
-- The specific items, checks, or criteria that need attention.
+- For missing items: what is missing.
-- What you need to add or correct to pass.
+- For insufficient items: what is too vague and what you need to add.

 You may resubmit as many times as needed.
 Each resubmission enters the review queue and is reviewed within 10–15 business days.